tokio-rs/doc-push/README.md

 The [outline] proposed in this repository tracks where we would like the Tokio [guides] to go.
-Browse through what is proposed and jump in the disucssion providing thoughts and feedback on the proposed outline.
+Browse through what is proposed and jump in the discussion providing thoughts and feedback on the proposed outline.
 What topics did we miss?

 Feel free to open new [issues][new-issue] or comment on [existing] ones.